MaiwandR/Weather_App/README.md

 # Weather App 🌤️
 A simple weather application that allows users to check real-time weather conditions for any city using the OpenWeatherMap API.
 The app displays temperature, humidity, and wind speed, and updates the weather icon based on current weather conditions.

-## Demo
-You can check out the live demo of the app here: Weather App.

 ## Features
 Search by City: Enter the name of a city to get real-time weather updates.